Deploy Truefoundry In An Air Gapped Environment

 Requirements

-In order to be setup Truefoundry in an air-gapped environment, the following are needed
+In order to setup Truefoundry in an air-gapped environment, the following are needed

-- A secure environment that has access to the internet and can also upload artifacts to the secure registry.
-This is for initial setup.
+A secure environment that has access to the internet and image push access to the target registry.
+This is to push the images to the registry and will be required for initial setup and all upgrades

-- The following should also be install in the environment;
+The following should be installed in the environment to run the script

 - Docker